Sumit7739/billtrack/readme.md

 ## Release Notes - Version 1.0

-This is the initial release of the Courier Management Web Application.
+This is the initial release of the Bill Tracking Web Application.
 In this release, we have introduced the following features:

 - Ability to add and manage customer data.
 - Tracking of dues, bills, and payment history.